disberd/PlutoExtras.jl/README.md

 The most relevant exported functionalities are detailed in the rest of the README

 # IMPORTANT!
-The code in this notebook is made to be viewed with my personal fork of Pluto (the branch I currently use and update is [`CM6-exclusive-old`](https://github.com/disberd/Pluto.jl/tree/CM6-exclusive-old)) that provides functionality to make cells exclusive to the notebook (meaning that they are commented out in the .jl file).\
+The code in this notebook is made to be viewed with my [personal fork](https://github.com/disberd/Pluto.jl) of Pluto that provides functionality to make cells exclusive to the notebook (meaning that they are commented out in the .jl file).\
 This is a custom feature I use to clean up notebooks and only execute the relevant cells of a notebook when this is included from normal julia (I use notebooks as building blocks for packages)

 This is heavily inspired by the cell disabling that exists in Pluto and the source code to save notebook exclusivity on the file is copied/adapted from Pluto pull request [#1209](https://github.com/fonsp/Pluto.jl/pull/1209).